aws-samples/ec2-former2/README.md

 Once provisioned, go to **Outputs** section and use the **Values** associated with the following **Keys**

 - `SSMSessionManager`: provides [shell access](https://aws.amazon.com/blogs/aws/new-session-manager/).
 From session manager terminal, set your ec2-user password with the command `sudo passwd ec2-user`
-- `DCVwebConsole`: [NICE DCV](https://aws.amazon.com/hpc/dcv/) web browser client.
+- `DCVwebConsole`: [DCV](https://aws.amazon.com/hpc/dcv/) web browser client.
 Login as **ec2-user** and your configured password.
 Launch Firefox browser and install **Former 2 Helper for Mozilla Firefox**

 ![ec2.png](./images/ec2.png)

 - `GetTokenCommand`: Copy entire string.
-In your NICE DCV session, open a terminal, and paste copied value in to retrieve temporary security credentials*.
+In your DCV session, open a terminal, and paste copied value in to retrieve temporary security credentials*.
 Use these values to enter IAM credentials at http://localhost/#section-setup-credentials

 ![ec2.png](./images/credentials.png)